mhorga/mhorga.github.io/_posts/2016-02-08-using-metalkit-part-5.markdown

 ![alt text](https://github.com/Swiftor/Metal/raw/master/images/chapter05_4.png "4")

-Next week we will finally get to drawing 3D objects (such as cubes or spheres) with `z-depth`.
+Next week we will finally get to drawing 3D objects (such as cubes or spheres).
 The [source code](https://github.com/Swiftor/Metal/tree/master/ch05) is posted on Github as usual.

 Until next time!